 Table of Contents

 As for me, I buy all my pods and coffee grounds usually at the store locally.
-Other coffee apparatuses, bought online.
-Most of the time wherever I go, K-cup coffee is carried in a price in the neighborhood of $6.95-$9.95.
+Irrespective of location,, a box of 12 K-cup coffee pods is priced in the neighborhood of $6.95-$9.95.

 By the same token, I also buy loose coffee grounds by the bag, and an 11 oz bag of grounds costs about the same as a 12-pack of K-cups.
 If you also shop for coffee by the bag you probably have a similar experience; price sometimes varies by brand.

 I use about a tablespoon and a half on average of grounds in my refillable cups.
 I like my coffee kind of strong, but not over the top strong so a tablespoon and a half for a resulting 8-10 oz cup of joe is just right.
 By comparison, a self-contained K-cup holds about 10-12 grams of coffee grounds in it.

-How Much Do I Save Using Refillable K-Cups?
+How Much Do I Save By Buying Ground Coffee?

 This resource guide here at Blue Moose Coffee shows some grounds/cups metrics that can give you a pretty good idea of how much you can expect from different size quantities of coffee.
 It doesn’t discuss K-cups per-se but you’ll get a good understanding of “coffee metrics” lol.

-Generally speaking, a bag of coffee (I wish I could say a pound of coffee, but a pound is 16 oz if I’m not mistaken) with which you use to fill your own reusable pod cups, will save you some money over the long run.
+Generally speaking, a bag of coffee (I wish I could say a pound, but a pound is 16 oz if I’m not mistaken) with which you use to fill your own reusable pod cups, will save you some money over the long run.

 And it’ll help you win some eco-friendly points…so you’ll have some “green” either way!